-In line with the policy on sustainable procurement, we formulate and implement plans related to sustainable procurement, share these plans with Group companies, and carry out these plans in cooperation with Business Sectors.
+In line with the policy on sustainable procurement, we formulate and implement plans related to sustainable procurement, share these plans with Group companies.
 Furthermore, Sumitomo Chemical's stance toward and policy on sustainable procurement is clarified in the Group Business Standards of Procurement, which provide guidelines for procurement operations for Group companies in Japan and overseas.
 We are promoting relevant initiatives across the entire Group.

-FY2021 Group-wide Initiatives
+FY2022 Group-wide Initiatives

-Main Initiatives Details Group purchasing information Participating companies: 25 exchange meetings • Sustainability measures, including those related to human rights and the environment; Initiatives for high-risk raw 2 times materials; Shared information about BCPs Company-wide procurement Participants: Representatives responsible for the procurement of Business Sectors liaison meetings • Sustainability measures, including those related to human rights and the environment; Initiatives for high-risk raw 2 times materials; Shared information about BCPs Procurement staff education Participants: All procurement staff (including new employees and transferees) Sustainability measures, including those related to human rights and the environment; Initiatives for high-risk raw materials
+Main Initiatives Details Group purchasing information exchange meetings 2 times Participating companies: 24 • Sustainability initiatives (respect for human rights, including high-risk raw materials, environmental conservation, etc.); Shared information about BCPs Company-wide procurement liaison meetings 2 times Participants: Representatives responsible for the procurement of business sectors • Sustainability initiatives (respect for human rights, including high-risk raw materials, environmental conservation, etc.); Shared information about BCPs Procurement staff education Participants: All procurement staff (including new employees and transferees) • Sustainability initiatives (respect for human rights, including high-risk raw materials, environmental conservation, etc.)

-FY2021 Initiative for Suppliers
+FY2022 Initiative for Suppliers

-Main Initiatives Details Suppliers Dialogues 3 times Participating companies: 32 (major suppliers of materials and equipment) • Gave introductions on sustainability initiatives and shared information regarding human rights (child labor, etc.) and occupational safety Supplier Information Exchange Meeting 1 time Participating companies: 26 (major raw material suppliers) Regarding Scope 31 GHG emissions, we explain and request cooperation on quantitative SBTs^{2} with our major suppliers^{3} so they would set science-based GHG emission reduction targets by FY2024.
-Provided briefings on and requested cooperation in sustainability initiatives (respect for human rights, including high-risk raw materials, environmental conservation, etc.), gave introductions on internal reporting systems, etc. Evaluation of Established Suppliers (Sustainable Procurement Rate Survey) Targeted companies: All established suppliers, who together account for the top 90% of the raw materials purchased Sustainable procurement rate4: 91% (As of March 31, 2022) Evaluation of New Suppliers Due diligence rate for new suppliers: 100% Suppliers who were rated "good" and with whom business began: 100% Audits Number of times monitoring was conducted in conjunction with quality audits: 5 (Due to the pandemic, all audits were documentation audits.
+Main Initiatives Details Suppliers Dialogues 3 times Participating companies: 42 (major suppliers of materials and equipment) • Sustainability initiatives (respect for human rights, including high-risk raw materials, environmental conservation, etc.); Shared information regarding occupational safety Supplier Information Exchange Meeting 1 time Participating companies: 44 (major raw material suppliers) • We explain the Company's efforts to reduce Scope 31 emissions to our major suppliers2 and request that each such company cooperate with us in reducing GHG emissions and share related information. • Provided briefings on and requested cooperation in sustainability initiatives (respect for human rights, including high-risk raw materials, environmental conservation, etc.), introduced on internal reporting systems, etc. Evaluation of Established Suppliers (Sustainable Procurement Rate Survey) Targeted companies: All established suppliers, who together account for the top 90% of the raw materials purchased Sustainable procurement rate3: 91% (As of March 31, 2023) Evaluation of New Suppliers Due diligence rate for new suppliers: 100% Suppliers who were rated "good" and with whom business began: 100% Audits Number of times monitoring was conducted in conjunction with quality audits: 4 (Due to the pandemic, all audits were documentation audits.
 We confirmed that there were no problems on the sustainable procurement check sheets.)
 Initiatives Related to High-Risk Raw Materials We conduct due diligence in accordance with the Sumitomo Chemical Group Policy for Responsible Procurement of Minerals/Raw Materials.
-For conflict minerals (gold, tantalum, tungsten, and tin), cobalt, and mica, we request they use the template5 issued by the Responsible Minerals Initiative (RMI), and, for other high-risk raw materials, we request they use a document based on the RMI.
-We have already received replies from all current suppliers of raw materials, including these high-risk raw materials. <reply collection="" status=""> < Conflict minerals, cobalt, and mica: 100% reply collection rate, 0% of suppliers have been determined to have a problem </reply> Human Rights Questionnaire We conducted a survey of 10 major domestic suppliers and have collected responses from all of them.
-We also assess the status of initiatives on human rights.
+For conflict minerals (gold, tantalum, tungsten, and tin), cobalt, and mica, we request they use the template1 issued by the Responsible Minerals Initiative (RMI), and, for other high-risk raw materials, we request they use a document based on the RMI.
+We have already received replies from all current suppliers of raw materials, including these high-risk raw materials.
+Reply collection status: • Conflict minerals, cobalt, and mica: 100% reply collection rate, 0% of suppliers have been determined to have a problem • Other high-risk raw materials: 100% reply collection rate, we are engaging with some suppliers who need additional confirmation We provided feedback to 10 companies surveyed in FY2021.
+We also conducted engagement5 with five of t We newly conducted a survey of 10 major suppliers and have collected responses from all of them.
+W status of initiatives on human rights.